coconut-os/.github/profile/README.md

 ---

-*"Breaks more often just how I like it..."* - Richie Guix, Inspirational Speaker and Linux User Extraordinaire.
+*"Breaks more often, just how I like it..."* - Richie Guix, Inspirational Speaker and Linux User Extraordinaire.